 Several endemic species live in the environment, and the attraction has services for tourists, including guided tours.

 This beautiful body of water located 9 km from town is a protected area, not available for swimming, but it has an observation platform and trails to walk along its shores and surroundings.

 The minerals in suspension in the crystalline water create a beautiful symphony of different shades of blue, from sapphire to turquoise.

 The area of Poza Azul also has palapas, tables, and grills to enjoy a family meal in an incomparable atmosphere.

-Sixteen kilometers from the town is the hot springs resort of La Poza de la Becerra, a place with services and where you can camp.
+16 km from the town is the hot springs resort of La Poza de la Becerra, a place with services where you can camp.

 One of the curiosities of this early 19th-century temple is that part of its construction was made with stromatolites.